arbadacarbaYK/Tides/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Support ⚡

-If you find this project useful, please consider sending a zap to support development at arbadacarba@btip.nl!

 ## License 📄

-Licensed under [Creative Commons Attribution-NonCommercial 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

-**You can**: Share, remix, adapt
+Licensed under [Creative Commons Attribution-NonCommercial 4.0](https://creativecommons.org/licenses/by-nc/4.0/) **You can**: Share, remix, adapt
 **Requirements**: Attribution, non-commercial use only